Why conducting security testing is an important step for GDPR

 Of UK businesses are actively investing in cyber security

 Why Edge Cyber Security?

-All our services come with comprehensive support to help your business find the most appropriate solution to any identified vulnerabilities.
-All reports include our recommendations for resolution, detailed findings and an executive summary.
+We’ll provide comprehensive support to help your business find the most appropriate solutions to any identified vulnerabilities.
+Every tier includes broad recommendations.

 Rarely does a single package fit all clients, and this couldn't be more true in cyber security.
 That's why we work with you to develop a bespoke engagement that works for you regardless of the project size.